 We provide advice, mentoring and targeted assistance such as introductions to potential alliance partners and customers.

 We come together as a cohort for an entrepreneurial education and peer networking opportunities.
-The mandatory workshops are online learning opportunities delivered in real-time and self-paced modules to help you navigate the various aspects of Social Enterprise.
+The mandatory workshops are intensive, dedicated, whole-day learning opportunities to come to terms with all the factors that influence trading for impact.

 No. Participants for our programs are selected through an extensive review process to ensure that we have the right expertise to support you over the entire Accelerator program.

-We have learned through trial and error that the best approach is to strictly limit participation for those you are most ready and have clear impact narratives to address pressing social, cultural, economic and environmental challenges right here in our region.
+We have learned through trial and error that the best approach is to strictly limit participation for those who are most ready and have clear impact narratives to address pressing social, cultural and environmental challenges right here in our region.

-We seek social ventures that intend to start-up and grow quickly through the acquisition of new customers in new or existing markets.
-We want to develop entrepreneurial capacity rather than teach you how to get an increase in donations or Government funding.
+We seek start-up social ventures that intend to grow quickly through the acquisition of new customers in new or existing markets.
+We want to build entrepreneurial capacity rather than teach you how to get an increase in donations or Government funding.

-If you have a trading model (way to make money that transacts services or products) and an impact idea (way to make a measurable difference), we can probably GRIST it.
+If you have a trading model (way to make money that transacts services or products) and an impact idea (way to make a measurable difference), we will assess it for GRIST.

 The Mill House facilitators, mentors, and investors are people who know how to help entrepreneurs succeed, and many of these are already successful entrepreneurs.
 They understand what you’re going through in starting an innovative new business.
 They are each committed to social entrepreneurship and are willing to draw on personal and professional networks to benefit your ventures.

-The Mill House will host a Graduation and Investment showcase event designed to expose your venture to a range of social impact investors in our region.
+The Mill House will host a Graduation event designed to expose your venture to a range of social impact investors in our region.

 We will support you to be able to do the best pitch possible and we will activate the network to get the right people in the room.
 Your pitch will help you access the next stage of development based on where you land at the end of the program—you might be looking for potential investors, partners, team members, or customers.

-After Graduation, we will maintain our relationship with you.
-You will be invited to Exit Interview, so we can have a longer chat about your experience, what we can do to improve the program, and you will become an Alumni of Mill House.
-The Alumni network is a growing ecosystem of Change Makers and Social Enterprise ventures adding to the status and reputation of Social Enterprise in the Canberra region, and across the world.
+After Graduation, you will become an Alumni of Mill House.
+Mill House graduates is a growing ecosystem of Change Makers and Social Enterprise ventures adding to the status and reputation of Social Enterprise in the Canberra region, and across the world.
 We also invite you to consider Social Enterprise Council of NSW & ACT (SECNA) membership to maintain connections to a community of practice and like-minded ventures trading for impact.